fleschutz/my-backups/README.md

 Data Backup & Recovery
 ======================

 This repo provides basic support to backup your data as easy as possible.
-More and detailed information about backups can be found in the [docs](docs) folder.
+More information about backups, recovery, strategies, etc. can be found in the [docs](docs) folder.

 Preparation
 -----------